ggflow123/data-mining/README.md

 ## Makefile
 - Makefile uses gccx instead of gcc because we are working in clyde.
 If you want to run it locally, gccx is simply
 - gcc -g -pedantic -std=c99 -Wall -Wextra
--Also, for bayes.c, keep the -lm flag.
+- Also, for bayes.c, keep the -lm flag.
 You want that to compile bayes.c because bayes.c contains math.h

 ### NEED further modification about
 - Validation